Skip to main content

 Royal Genie

-Be sure to let the cruise line know if you are taking a cruise because of a special occasion, such as a birthday, honeymoon, or anniversary.
+Be sure to let the cruise line know if you are taking a cruise because of a special occasion, such as a birthday, honeymoon, graduation, or anniversary.

 When you book the cruise, ask your travel agent to place a note in the reservation of what you're celebrating.
-Believe it or not, the cruise line does read these notes and it might be the key to getting you something special, like an upgrade.
+Believe it or not, the cruise line does read these notes, and it might be the key to getting you something special, like an upgrade.

 12. Book during shoulder season